Crypto-Link-Payments/crypto-link/docs/README.md

 ## :hammer: Integration of Crypto Link to Discord :hammer:
 Monetizing guild community is instant and straight-forward.
 No programming skills required, just basic knowledge on how Discord operate from user and owner perspective.
-If you are familiar with Discord than simply click [here](https://discord.com/oauth2/authorize?client_id=706806251321032726&scope=bot&permissions=1342700624&response_type=code) to get invitation.
-Once Crypto Link joins community required role with permissions will be automatically created.

 ### :warning: Required permissions for Crypto Link to operate optimally :warning: